orryverse79-hub/wallet-risk-scoring/README.md

 Stay within API rate limits when using Covalent (default delay of 1.2s is added).

+💡 You can update or add wallet addresses by editing the data/wallets.txt file.
+Each line should contain a single wallet address (without quotes).

 Only tested on Ethereum Mainnet (Chain ID: 1).

 Ideal for wallet-level credit/risk scoring, DeFi fraud detection, or behavioral wallet analysis.